andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 chutes.
 Last hike of the day, let's let 'er rip whaddya say?

 I, indeed, let 'er rip, swooping smooth arcs through the fresh Colorado snow.
-Unsurprisingly I've developed an admirable alpine acumen that can only come with 30 days of skiing in a season, more than thrice what I've done in any other season.
+I've developed an admirable alpine acumen after 30 days of skiing this season, more than thrice my previous PR.
 Somewhere in the middle of all those turns I hit the point of no cell reception and my headphones go dark.

 Or at least I thought I hit the point of no cell reception.

-I now realize that it was my phone flying out of my pocket as I was flying down the hill with an unzipped pocket.
-Real dumbass move.
+I now realize it was actually my phone flying out of my pocket as I was flying down the hill.
 If the liftie had been playing Nickelback I wouldn't be in this position.
+I blame his good taste in music, not my boneheaded carelessness.

 With the depth of the snow on the mountain my phone is almost surely buried under two feet of pillowy powder.
-However, I have a couple cards up my sleeve that give me a puncher's chance of finding it.
+However, I have a couple leads that give me a puncher's chance of finding it.
 First, I have a general idea on the mountain where the music cut out.
 Second, I have my headphones that should connect to the phone once I'm within a certain distance.